johnhenry/social-light/API_SETUP.md

 ## Setting Up Environment Variables

+Socialite stores your API credentials in two locations for flexibility:

+1. `.env` file: Traditional environment variables for compatibility
+2. `~/.socialite/config.json`: Secure local storage as part of your user configuration

-Socialite uses environment variables to securely store your API credentials.
-You can set these up in a `.env` file in the project root or through the initialization process:
+You can set up these credentials in either location, or preferably through the `socialite init` process which handles both:

 1. Create a file named `.env` in the root of the Socialite project (or let the `socialite init` command create it for you)
 2. Add your credentials using the format below